State of Florida vs. J.R.M.

 This threat poses the fear of harm in the victim.
 However, there is no physical contact made between the two parties.
 The punishment is determined by the type of assault charged.

 The claims of another can put your future at risk.
 Accusations of assault, battery, stalking and the violation of an injunction are not to be taken lightly.
-Expert proof and the skill of an experienced criminal defense attorney are necessary to get you the fair trial you deserve.
+Expert proof and the skill of an experienced criminal justice attorney are necessary to get you the fair trial you deserve.

 Assault on a law enforcement officer while they are performing their lawful duty is a serious matter that can lead to more charges.
 This is a second-degree misdemeanor that can result in up to 60 days of jail time and a $500 fine or first-degree misdemeanor with up to one year and jail and a $1,000 fine.
 If the situation was deemed serious enough, it can even go to trial as a felony.